Amaravati ki Kathayein

 Amravati Ki Kathayein is an Indian anthology TV series, based on the Telugu short story collection "Amaravati Kathalu" by Satyam Sankaramanchi.
 It was produced by Venugopal K Thakker (Provideo) and directed by Shyam Benegal and aired on the main channel of Indian National Broadcaster Doordarshan.
-It originally aired every Monday between May 29 to Aug 29, 1995 and had a total of 13 episodes.
-The series had a second run in 2005 also on Monday in 9:30 PM time slot.
+It originally was telecast every Monday from 29 May to 29 August 1995 with a total of 13 episodes.
+The series had a second run in 2005.

 The stories were based in village of Amaravati, in the state of Andhra Pradesh.
 It depicted snippets from daily life of the people of the village.
-In a review Sheila Vajpayee of Indian Express wrote, “Amaravati Ki Kathayein is a rebuke to all of us who consistently complain that television and quality are irreconcilable enemies."
-Writing for the Times of India Iqbal Masood called the series "path breaking" and urging Doordarshan "to make its channels more decent and civilized with series like Amaravati Ki Kathayein”.
-The episodes were 22½ minutes long.
+In a review, Sheila Vajpayee of Indian Express wrote, "Amaravati Ki Kathayein is a rebuke to all of us who consistently complain that television and quality are irreconcilable enemies."
+Writing for The Times of India, Iqbal Masood called the series "path breaking" and urged Doordarshan "to make its channels more decent and civilized with series like Amaravati Ki Kathayein".
+The episodes are about 22½ minutes long.